Kenton School

-Kenton School is an Academy situated in Newcastle upon Tyne in Tyne and Wear, England.

-It is situated near Kenton Lane in Kenton, educating Key Stage 3 - 5, Years 7 - 11.
+Kenton School is an Academy located in Newcastle upon Tyne, in Tyne and Wear, England.
+It is near Kenton Lane in Kenton and provides education for students in Key Stage 3 – 5, specifically Years 7 – 11.

-Kenton School is a specialist Arts and Technology School and has been granted several marks of achievement including a Gold Artsmark from the Arts Council of England and a 2008 Sportsmark.
+Kenton School is a specialist Arts and Technology School and has achieved a Gold Artsmark from the Arts Council of England and a Sportsmark.

-The sixth form building is used by both sixth formers and pupils attending the main academy as well as working as a local community college (Kenton College).
-A 2012 Ofsted report graded the school as Good, a drop from the Outstanding status they obtained in 2009.
+The school's sixth form building is used by both sixth formers and students attending the main academy, as well as serving as a local community college known as Kenton College.
+In a 2012 Ofsted report, the school was rated as Good, a decline from its previous Outstanding status obtained in 2009.
+The school was later rated as requires improvement in 3 separate reports by Ofsted in 2016, 2019 and 2022.